 Apple TV Plus was really an inevitability.
 With the likes of Netflix and HBO producing their own content, and the retail giant Amazon getting into the picture, there was no way Apple was going to sit on the sidelines for long.

 The buzz around the Apple streaming service has been hard coming, though, with a meek launch line-up compared to the onslaught of blockbuster shows and films that have landed with Disney Plus not long after Apple's initial launch.
+Though it has managed to win some back with hits like Ted Lasso.

-But Apple TV Plus is still a big moment for a company gradually moving more towards content services instead of simply hardware releases like the iPhone and iPad, and this Apple TV Plus review will delve into how it works, how well it’s designed, and what it’s like to use.
+Either way, Apple TV Plus is still a big moment for a company gradually moving more towards content services instead of simply hardware releases like the iPhone and iPad, and this Apple TV Plus review will delve into how it works, how well it’s designed, and what it’s like to use.

-Tempted to sign up for a seven-day free trial?
+Tempted to sign up for a seven-day free trial (opens in new tab)?
 Here's what you need to know.

 - Apple TV Plus cost: what are you paying for the service?